3lpsy/boucanpy/README.md

 - [ ] Add tests to API
 - [ ] Use vuex store for datatable data
 - [ ] Make relationsips sortable in repo
+- [ ] Add confirmation dialog when deactivating an api token

 * [ ] Create Packer build
 * [ ] Create Terraform build